Skip to Content

 The first step in diagnosing your 4X4 problem is to isolate the problem.
 The problem may be in the 4WD module computer or in the shift motor.
 The most common cause of a malfunction is a broken stop bumper in the shift motor.
 If you cannot shift into 4X4 high mode, check to see if the 4X4 buttons are lit up on the dash.

-READ ALSO: What is Regening a Truck?
+READ ALSO: What Dodge Truck is Like the Raptor?

 Another common problem is a malfunctioning transfer case control module.
 Check the transfer case shift control indicators to make sure the system is functioning properly.
 If these indicators aren’t flashing, then the hubs may be failing.
 If your 4X4 system is not working, you may need to clean it or replace it.